Ways of Spreading Aloha

 Again…logic.
 Unfortunately I saw this happen at least 3 times in two days.
 What people are thinking I don’t know, but if you feel the urge to get out of your running car and a take a look over that guardrail for a quick photo, don’t!
 Do like I do…and anyone else who is akamai (intelligent) go to the next pull out and walk back.
 If you’re in a tour van you can get those shots from you seat.
 These vans sit higher off the road so you can see over the railings and foliage.
 I get great photos out of the large tour van windows that I couldn’t get from a car, including a convertible.

 Lolo means “crazy” or stupid so if you hear a local say something like this to you along the road to Hana you’ll know you didn’t take the time to learn the ways and etiquette of this road or the culture.
 If a Hana resident gives you advice, like “Hey, (family with towels in their hands) I wouldn’t go in that water right now.
 It’s muddy and that means it’s flooding up above on the mountain.”
 Listen and heed their warning.
 Again I’m sure you feel you payed a lot to get here and swim under that waterfall, but why endanger your family with being swept away by floodwaters or contract a nasty bacterial illness from brown flood water runoff.
-Save your enchanted swimming experience for safe locations like the national park (Pools of Oheo) or the beach or pool back at your hotel or condo.
+Save your enchanted swimming experience for safe locations or a unique black sand beach when weather and safety allows.
 It’s really not worth the risk if a resident is warning you about it.
 The residents know the real dangers and if they’re warning you it’s because of Hana’s real Aloha.
 The same things they are mentioning to you they teach to their own children to keep them safe!